dimonovdd/Xamarin.MediaGallery/README.md

 ## iOS

 - Multi picking is supported from iOS version 14.0+ On older versions, the plugin will prompt the user to select a single file
+- `NameWithoutExtension` property in iOS versions before 14 returns an null value if permission to access photos was not granted

 # Screenshots